Independent Scotland's last gasp forgotten in Panama jungle

 News of the disaster was slow to reach Scotland and more settlers set sail for Darien in summer 1699.
 There they met stiffer resistance from Spain and were forced out by April 1700.

 Now, their last traces are vanishing.
-In 2011, Panama's Congress changed the name of Puerto Escoces to Puerto Inabaginya in honour of a Kuna hero from a village nearer to Panama City.
+In 2011, Panama's Congress changed the name of Puerto Escoces to Puerto Inabaginya in honor of a Kuna hero from a village nearer to Panama City.

 But it did not get Caledonia's vote.